-PRINCIPLES AND RECOMMENDATIONS COMPLY EXPLANATION Principle 1: Lay solid foundations for management and oversight Recommendation 1.1 Complying The Company has adopted a Board Charter.
-A listed entity should have and disclose a charter which: (a) sets out the respective roles and responsibilities of the board, the chair and management; and (b) includes a description of those matters expressly reserved to the board and those delegated to management.
-The Board Charter sets out the specific responsibilities of the Board, requirements as to the Boards composition, the roles and responsibilities of the Chairman and Company Secretary, the establishment, operation and management of Board Committees, Directors access to company records and information, details of the Board's relationship with management, details of the Board's performance review and details of the Board's disclosure policy.
+PRINCIPLES AND RECOMMENDATIONS COMPLY EXPLANATION Principle 1: Lay solid d foundations for n nanagement and oversight Recommendation 1.1 Complying The Company has adopted a Board Charter.
+A listed entity should have and disclose a chart which: (a) sets out the respective roles a responsibilities of the board, the chair a management; and (b) includes a description of those matter expressly reserved to the board and the delegated to management. nd nd ers The Board Charter sets out the specific responsibilities of the Board, requirements as to the Boards composition, the roles and responsibilities of the Chairman and Company Secretary, the establishment, operation and management of Board Committees, Directors access to company records and information, details of the Board's relationship with management, details of the Board's performance review and details of the Board's disclosure policy.
 A copy of the Company's Board Charter is stated in Schedule 1 of the Corporate Governance Plan which is available on the Company's website.
-Recommendation 1.2 A listed entity should: (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information relevant to a decision on whether or not to elect or re-elect a director.
-Complying (a) The Company has detailed guidelines for the appointment and selection of the Board.
+Recommendation 1.2 A listed entity should: (a) undertake appropriate checks before appointing a person, or putting forward security holders a candidate for election, and director; and (b) provide security holders with all mater information relevant to a decision on wheth or not to elect or re-elect a director. to s a (a) The Company has detailed guidelines for the appointment and selection of the Board.
 The Company's Corporate Governance Plan requires the Board to undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director. (b) Material information relevant to any decision on whether or not to elect or re-elect a Director will be provided to security holders in the notice of meeting holding the resolution to elect or re-elect the Director.
-Recommendation 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
+Recommendation 1.3 A listed entity should have a written agreeme with each director and senior executive setting of the terms of their appointment.
 The Company's Corporate Governance Plan requires the Board to ensure that each Director and senior executive is a party to a written agreement with the Company which sets out the terms of that Director's or senior executive's appointment.
-Recommendation 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
-The Board Charter outlines the roles, responsibility and accountability of the Company Secretary.
+Recommendation 1.4 The company secretary of a listed entity should accountable directly to the board, through t chair, on all matters to do with the propfunctioning of the board. he The Board Charter outlines the roles, responsibility and accountability of the Company Secretary.
 The Company Secretary is accountable directly to the Board, through the chair, on all matters to do with the proper functioning of the Board.